open-telemetry/semantic-conventions/docs/database/database-metrics.md

 **[6]:** If using a port other than the default port for this DBMS and if `server.address` is set.

-**[7]:** The value SHOULD be normalized to lowercase.

-Consider always setting the transport when setting a port number, since a port number is ambiguous without knowing the transport.
-For example different processes could be listening on TCP port 12345 and UDP port 12345.

-**[8]:** The value SHOULD be normalized to lowercase.

-**[9]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.
+**[7]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

 `db.system` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.